NCL-PYRAMID/PYRAMID-HiPIMS/README.md

 ## Getting Started

 ### Prerequisites
+#### GPU hardware and CUDA drivers
+0. HiPIMs is a CUDA-enabled application and requires NVidia GPU hardware and drivers.

+#### Software environment
-These frameworks require PyTorch 1.2 or higher.
-The dependent libs can be found in the requirements.txt.
+HiPIMS is built around PyTorch 1.2 or higher.
+The dependent packages can be found in the requirements.txt.
 Specifically, it needs:

 Linux
 Python 3.7
 PyTorch 1.2
 CUDA 10.0
 GCC 4.9+

-### Installation
 a.
+Install Anaconda

+d.
+Initialise Anaconda to use your preferred login shell `conda init bash`
+You will need to log out of this shell and re-log in to ensure that Anaconda works correctly with the shell

-Creat and activate an anaconda virtual environment
+a.
+Create and activate an Anaconda virtual environment with Python 3.7

-conda create --name hipims python=3.7 conda activate hipims
+`conda create --name hipims python=3.7`
+`conda activate hipims`

 b.
 Install PyTorch stable or nightly and torchvision following the official instructions.

-conda install pytorch==1.2.0 torchvision==0.4.0 cudatoolkit=10.0 -c pytorch
+`conda install pytorch==1.2.0 torchvision==0.4.0 cudatoolkit=10.0 -c pytorch`

 c. install the necessary packages

 conda install numpy matplotlib pyqt seaborn tqdm kiwisolver conda install rasterio pysal pyproj rasterstats geopy cartopy contextily earthpy folium conda install geojson mapboxgl hydrofunctions geocoder tweepy

+### Installation

 d. build the lib